-If your loved one needs home help it may be the case that they could benefit from extended night care.
-Having a carer on hand throughout the night can provide them with the peace of mind to get a good night’s sleep or know that support is on hand if needed.
-It can also provide the necessary personal and specialist care they may need throughout the night.
+If your loved one needs home help it may be the case that they could benefit from the help of night carers.
+Having a private carer on hand throughout the night can provide both them and you with the peace of mind needed to get a good night’s sleep, knowing that support is there if needed.

-At SuperCarers, we advocate independence for all of our clients and encourage them to take care of themselves as much as possible.
+At SuperCarers, we encourage all clients to take care of themselves as much as possible.
 But we also understand that a good night’s sleep may be difficult to get for many reasons, including lack of mobility, anxieties over being left alone and conditions such as dementia.
-This in itself can make remaining independent more difficult, which is where night-time care can help.
+This in itself can make remaining independent more difficult, which is where night care can help.

-Knowing that your loved one is safe and cared for during the night can provide much needed peace of mind, especially if you don’t live nearby.
-Night care can also provide necessary support with toileting, medication, and mobility assistance - useful if your loved one has a disability or suffers from dementia and is at risk of falling or injuring themselves during the night.
+Night care can provide necessary support with toileting, medication, and mobility assistance - useful if your loved one has a disability or suffers from dementia and is at risk of falling or injuring themselves during the night.